-GRADES AND NOTATI QUALITY POINTS PER CREDIT HOUR A Equivalent to a numerical grade of 94 - 100 4.00 A Equivalent to a numerical grade of 94 - 100 4.00 A - Equivalent to a numerical grade of 90 - 93 3.70 B+ Equivalent to a numerical grade of 87 - 89 3.30 В Equivalent to a numerical grade of 83 - 86 3.00 В- Equivalent to a numerical grade of 80 - 82 2.70 C+ Equivalent to a numerical grade of 77 - 79 2.30 C Equivalent to a numerical grade of 70 - 76 2.00 D Equivalent to a numerical grade of 60 - 69 1.00 F Equivalent to a numerical grade of 0 - 59 none P Indicates satisfactory completion of coursework where no letter gr award of credits for a course by special examination.
-It is equivalent or higher and carries no quality points.
-Credit hours will be given enumber of credit hours normally assigned to the course to a grade of C quivalent to the IP Required work in the course is in progress.
-The method and time of work must be agreed upon in writing by student and instruct earned until the course is completed.
-IPs not completed by t following semester are automatically changed to a grade of F unless is agreed upon in writing by student and instructor and su Registrar's Office or; no credit is he end of the an IP extension bmitted to the AU Audit; no credit earned none NA Students who register for a specific course and who have not meetings during the first four weeks of the semester will be with course and receive the grade designation NA (non-attendance) whon the transcript and be counted toward credits attempted but no the grade point average.
-The NA grade designation is not usummer semester drawn from the nich will appear ot computed in sed during the \mathbf{W} Official withdrawal from a course; no credit earned none WA Administrative withdrawal from a course; no credit earned none point b al quality points for a course is computed by multiplying the y the number of credits for the course; for example, an A in C its) produces 12.0 quality points. ntation of Grade Point Average: The Cumulative Grade Point Average
+AN ADES QUA D POINTS TATIONS DEFINITIONS OF GRADES AND NOTATIONS CREDIT F A Equivalent to a numerical grade of 94 - 100 A- Equivalent to a numerical grade of 90 - 93 Вн Equivalent to a numerical grade of 87 - 89 В Equivalent to a numerical grade of 83 - 86 В- Equivalent to a numerical grade of 80 - 82 C+ Equivalent to a numerical grade of 77 - 79 С Equivalent to a numerical grade of 70 - 76 D Equivalent to a numerical grade of 60 - 69 F Equivalent to a numerical grade of 0 - 59 P Indicates satisfactory completion of coursework where no letter grade is given award of credits for a course by special examination.
+It is equivalent to a grade or higher and carries no quality points.
+Credit hours will be given equivalent to number of credit hours normally assigned to the course IP Required work in the course is in progress.
+The method and time for complete of work must be agreed upon in writing by student and instructor; no cree earned until the course is completed.
+IPs not completed by the end of following semester are automatically changed to a grade of F unless an IP extensis agreed upon in writing by student and instructor and submitted to Registrar's Office ΑŪ Audit; no credit earnedr NA Students who register for a specific course and who have not attended meetings during the first four weeks of the semester will be withdrawn from course and receive the grade designation NA (non-attendance) which will ap on the transcript and be counted toward credits attempted but not computed ir grade point average.
+The NA grade designation is not used during the sun semester W Official withdrawal from a course; no credit earned r W A Administrative withdrawal from a course; no credit earned

+The total quality points for a course is computed by multiplying the grade quality point by the number of credits for the course; for example, an A in College Writing (3 credits) produces 12.0 quality points.